d4wner/Vulnerabilities-Report/FS Lynda Clone.md

 #### CSRF
 There is no csrf protection here.
-For example , with the aforementioned stored-xss , we can add a evil content to the user panel:
+For example , with the aforementioned stored-xss , we can cheat the user to visit an evil page on our site。 Then the user will add a evil content to his user panel, and know nothing about the attack.

 ```
 <html>